Microwave

 4 ):

-5 if not door_is_open and start_is_pushed:
+5 if door_is_open or not start_is_pushed:

-FAILED ...test_door_open - TypeError: microwave() missing 1 required positional argument:...
+FAILED ...test_open_door - TypeError: microwave() missing 1 required positional argument: 'timer_is_set'

 • I add a default value to make timer_is_set a choice